10 Pieces of Gift-Giving Etiquette You Need This Holiday Season

 Be honest if you don’t have a gift

 If someone surprises you with a present you weren’t expecting, be honest that you don’t have one to give in return.
 “The best way to handle that is to be genuine and authentic,” says Schweitzer.
 “Say you’re touched and delighted and slightly embarrassed you don’t have anything for them.”
 Don’t try to think up a gift on the spot by grabbing something out of your closet, because the other person will likely know exactly what you’re doing, she says.
-Consider keeping some of these crowd-pleasing presents for an unexpected gift exchange on hand just in case.

 Never ask for a wish list

 With the exception of family members or best friends, never ask people what they want for a present.
 “That makes people very uncomfortable, and they feel obligated to get you something in return,” says Schweitzer.
 Gift requests leave little creativity to the giver, so come up with your own ideas for a more thoughtful present.
-If you need a bit of help, use these 10 tricks for picking a creative and unique gift.

 Include a gift receipt